TheKnightCoder/Ansible-Networking/README.md

 ![flash](https://user-images.githubusercontent.com/24293640/37591394-4df31892-2b63-11e8-98bb-ab399c795c79.png)

 8. Configure your network devices.
 SSH must be enabled on the devices.
 When configuring please consider the subnet of the network selected on step 5 which is used to connect the PC to the virtual network.
+9. To configure start the device then right click and select console.

 ![subnet](https://user-images.githubusercontent.com/24293640/37591390-4aa21e54-2b63-11e8-986c-36ff2e1da563.png)

+10. Once devices have been configured, start the devices and get ready to use Ansible with your virtual GNS3 network

 Configuration file - Ansible.cfg